Comprehensive Tax Reform Under H.R. 1 | Representative Jay Obernolte

 Senior Tax Credit

 Seniors age 65+ now receive an enhanced additional deduction—up to $6,000—on top of the standard deduction.
-Indexed for inflation, it provides relief for those on fixed incomes.
+Indexed for inflation, this provides relief for those on fixed incomes.

 Marriage Penalty Elimination